kleinfreund/kleinfreund.de/portfolio/rudelove.md

 ![RUDELOVE letterhead](/img/rudelove/letterhead.png)

-I don't know what _RUDELOVE_ is supposed to be.
-It's a fictional company, right?
+I don’t know what _RUDELOVE_ is supposed to be.
+It’s a fictional company, right?

 ![RUDELOVE business card](/img/rudelove/business-card.png)

 Right.
-I didn't came up with a decent idea of what this company should do.
+I didn’t came up with a decent idea of what this company should do.

 ![RUDELOVE stationary](/img/rudelove/stationary.png)